 You will receive a grade from the instructor of the course at the end of the respective semester.
 If you are dissatisfied with a course grade, you must first meet with the instructor to discuss and request a review of the grade.
 If you are dissatisfied with the review of the grade, you may appeal the review through the following individuals:

-- For Business Administration courses: (1) the Business Administration Chairperson; and (2) the Dean of Professional and Graduate Studies.
+- For Business Administration courses: (1) the Business Administration Chairperson; and (2) the Associate Dean of Professional Studies.

-- For Accounting courses: (1) the Accounting Chairperson; and (2) the Dean of Professional and Graduate Studies.
+- For Accounting courses: (1) the Accounting Chairperson; and (2) the Associate Dean of Professional Studies.

 These individuals act in an advisory capacity to you and the instructor.
 Only the instructor has the authority to change grades.